cmclane1/Analysis_of_Emissions_and_the_Changing_Climate/README.md

 ### Questions
 What dangers does climate change pose, and can these changes be predicted.
 Also what steps can be taken to reduce the impact of climate change.
 ### Initial Analysis
 I imported data on Emissions, Temperature, and Sea Level from reputable sources Global Carbon Project, NASA, and Climate.gov.
-Then using python I cleaned the data, converted the temps from celcius to fahrenheit and graphed them in the plotly express charts shown below
+Then using python I cleaned the data, converted the temps from celcius to fahrenheit and graphed them in the plotly express charts shown below.
+They clearly show that the three are going up at an alarming and similar rate, and is begging for further analysis such as a regression.

 ![alt](https://github.com/cmclane1/Analysis_of_Emissions_and_the_Changing_Climate/blob/main/Rise_in_Yearly_Temps.png)
 ![alt](https://github.com/cmclane1/Analysis_of_Emissions_and_the_Changing_Climate/blob/main/Rise_in_Yearly_GMSL.png)
 ![alt](https://github.com/cmclane1/Analysis_of_Emissions_and_the_Changing_Climate/blob/main/Rise_in_Yearly_Emissions.png)

+### Sources
 [Temperature Data](https://data.giss.nasa.gov/gistemp/)

 [Sea Level Data](https://www.climate.gov/news-features/understanding-climate/climate-change-global-sea-level)